 Did your cyber defences hold up during Black Friday and Cyber Monday?

 Cyber Monday and Black Friday have come and gone, with the UK consistently ranking second in global participation to what is the biggest online shopping event.
-Each year continues to set new records, Barclay’s predicted that UK shoppers would spend a whopping £10.2bn this Black Friday1.
+Each year continues to set new records, Barclay’s predicted that UK shoppers would spend a whopping £10.2bn Black Friday 20251.

 For consumers, it's a perfect mix of discounts and seasonal spending.
 For retailers, it’s a high-stakes revenue driver.
 But for cyber criminals, it’s the perfect opportunity.

-If this year felt tense, chaotic, or if you experienced suspicious emails, system slowdowns, or website performance issues, you're not alone.
-And now is the ideal time to strengthen your defences before the January sales.
+If last year felt tense, chaotic, or if you experienced suspicious emails, system slowdowns, or website performance issues, you're not alone.
+And now is the ideal time to strengthen your defences before your next seasonal peak.

-What did Black Friday and Cyber Monday expose this year?
+What do Black Friday and Cyber Monday expose?

 1. Phishing and malware spikes